apache/camel/examples/camel-example-cxf-osgi/README.txt

 ================

-A simple example which receives web service calls (via a CXF consumer, using bean binding) and writes these requests to the file system.
+A simple example which receives web service calls (via a CXF consumer, using bean binding) and writes these requests into the file system.
 It's not a very useful use case, but the goal of this example is to show you how you can use the CXF consumer component in an OSGI environment with the OSGI HTTP service.
 If your target container is Apache Karaf or Apache ServiceMix, you can use PAX Web to setup and start an OSGI HTTP service.
 All Camel bundles using a Camel CXF consumer can use this HTTP service without needing to start individual Jetty instances.
 Another advantage is that all provided services can now share the same port.

 You will need to compile the example first: mvn install